The need for a trans-NIH initiative to fund DS research.

 Sullivan KD, Lewis HC, Hill AA, Pandey A, Jackson LP, Cabral JM, Smith KP, Liggett LA, Gomez EB, Galbraith MD, DeGregori J, Espinosa JM.
 Trisomy 21 consistently activates the interferon response. eLife 5:e16220 (2016).

-In the latest publication from the Espinosa Lab, Sullivan and colleagues demonstrate that trisomy 21 activates interferon signaling.
+Sullivan and colleagues demonstrate that trisomy 21 activates interferon signaling.
 The team's important findings were summarized in the journal eLife:

 "Four genes in chromosome 21 encode proteins that recognize signal molecules called interferons, which are produced by cells in response to viral or bacterial infection.
 Interferons act on neighboring cells to regulate genes that prevent the spread of the infection, shut down the production of proteins and activate the immune system.
 Sullivan et al show that cells with trisomy 21 produce high levels of genes that are activated by interferons and lower levels of genes required for protein production.
 In other words, the cells of people with Down syndrome are constantly fighting a viral infection that does not exist."